Joseph Parker vs. Hughie Fury: Controversy

 Several issues occurred prior to the fight being announced.
 The date of the then proposed fight between Parker and Fury came up for discussion and was pushed forward to 6 May after Fury and his team appeared reluctant to travel to New Zealand for the fight scheduled for April.
 It saw WBO President Francisco Varcarcel take to social media to give Fury until 25 February to finalize the bout, otherwise, he would lose his position to challenge Parker for the world championship.

 In late April, the title fight was called off after Fury pulled out claiming an injury less than two weeks out from the event in Auckland.
 Varcarcel stated the fight was now off and the problem lay within the Fury camp.
 After announcing the claim it gave Parker the rights to fight whomever he wanted when he wanted as a voluntary defense out of the top 15.
 Răzvan Cojanu was released as Parker's replacement for the Hughie Fury bout.
 The result saw the venue downgraded with it shifting from Spark Arena to the Vodafone Events Centre in Manukau which holds around 3000.
 Cojanu was ranked fourteenth giving him a chance to challenge for the world championship.

 Five days out from the fight, The British Boxing Board of Control appointed British referee Terry O'Connor, the same official in charge of Fury's last two bouts.
 Peter Fury had a foul-mouthed exchange with David Higgins at the final press conference in London.
 It started off with Higgins approaching Fury, who was unhappy with the appointment of British referee O'Connor for the fight.
 Higgins was then ejected from the press conference by security officials.
 Overall Higgins' outburst caused a referee change after it began to create noise and headlines.

+The fight

+Fury failed to capture his first world title after he was outworked by Parker.
+The fight went the 12 round distance, with two judges scoring the fight 118–110 in favour of Parker and the third judge had it 114–114, giving Parker the win via majority decision.
+Parker showed Fury respect throughout the fight, having to get through Fury's jab in order to land anything.
+The opening six rounds saw Fury flicking his jab in to thin air, which caused Parker to think twice before going on the attack.
+Parker started finding his shots in the latter half.
+Parker finished strong in the last two rounds as Fury started showing signs of fatigue.

+Aftermath

+In the post fight, Parker said, "I felt the aggression was good on my side.
+He was really awkward and his movement was good, but I caught him with the harder punches I felt."
+Fury was paid £750,000 while Parker took home £1.1 million.